RedisInsight/Tutorials/src/sq/intro.md

 - Geospatial queries
 - Aggregations

-The search and query features of Redis Stack allow you to use Redis as a:
+The Query Engine features of Redis Stack allow you to use Redis as a:

 - Document database
 - Vector database